KristianOellegaard/python-eureka/README.md

 The goal of this project is to provide an easy-to-use client interface to Eureka, a middle-tier load balancer open sourced and used by Netflix.

 It's fairly straight forward to use once you hve setup Eureka itself.
-Consider the following script:
+Consider the following script (to be run on EC2):

 ```python